mlochbaum/BQN/implementation/vm.md

 # The BQN virtual machine and runtime

 BQN's self-hosted compiler and runtime mean that only a small amount of native code is needed to run BQN on any given platform.
 For example, the [Javascript environment](../docs/bqn.js) requires about 300 lines of Javascript code even though it compiles BQN bytecode to Javascript, a more complex strategy than interpreting it directly.
-This makes it fairly easy to port BQN to new platforms, allowing BQN to run "natively" within other programming languages and interact with arrays in those languages.
+This makes it fairly easy to port BQN to new platforms, allowing BQN to be [embedded](../doc/embed.md) within other programming languages and interact with arrays or functions in those languages.

+The way data is represented is part of the VM implementation: it can use native arrays or a custom data structure, depending on what the language supports.
+An initial implementation will be very slow, but can be improved by replacing functions from the BQN-based runtime with native code.
+As the VM system can be hard to work with if you're not familiar with it, I advise you to contact me to discuss implementing a VM if you are interested.

 ## Bytecode